-Getting the right cover when looking for a new house insurance policy is very important when you consider the amount of investment you’re trying to protect.
+Getting the right cover when looking for an insurance policy for your new house is very important when you consider the value of the investment you’re trying to protect.
 Building insurance covers the home building and other permanent structures on your property against insured events, but not your belongings.

-More commonly known as home insurance, building insurance can include damage to the walls, roof and floors of your new home, as well as the kitchen and bathroom fixtures and fittings subject to the limits and exclusions of your policy as outlined in the Product Disclosure Statement (PDS).
+More commonly known as home insurance, building insurance can include cover for damage to the walls, roof and floors of your new home, as well as the kitchen and bathroom fixtures and fittings – subject to the limits and exclusions of your existing policy as outlined in the relevant Product Disclosure Statement (PDS).
 If you took out a loan to build your new home, you might find that building or home insurance is a condition of your mortgage.

 Just as important as insuring your newly built home is making sure your belongings are covered, too.
 Contents insurance can insure against the repair or replacement costs of the furniture, clothing, possessions and décor you bring into your new home.

-If your new home is an apartment, townhouse or otherwise part of a larger building or complex, contents insurance may be the only policy you need to take out.
+If your new home is an apartment, townhouse or otherwise part of a larger building or complex, contents insurance may be the only policy you need to have.
+However, some strata insurance policies may provide some level of cover.
+Always check with your body corporate and read the policy’s PDS.

-For full coverage, you can have combined building and contents cover on the same policy.
+For broader coverage, you can have combined building and contents cover on the same policy.
 A combined home and contents policy insures both the home and your possessions inside it.

 The scope of your policy varies depending on your insurer and level of cover.
-The table below lists some common inclusions under both home and contents insurance.
+The table below outlines some common inclusions under home and contents insurance policies.

 |